Interim Deputy Director

-Nisha Vyas is a Senior Attorney with Western Center on Law & Poverty.
+Nisha Vyas is the Interim Deputy Director and a Senior Attorney with Western Center on Law & Poverty.
 With a background in community law and fair housing, Nisha’s advocacy is rooted in the belief that all persons should have access to safe and affordable housing of their choice.

 Prior to joining Western Center, Nisha was the Directing Attorney of Public Counsel’s Homelessness Prevention Law Project and responsible for coordinating its direct legal services programs, including eviction defense and benefits advocacy, for people experiencing homelessness and those at imminent risk of homelessness.
 She also worked with Public Counsel’s Community Development Project, where her work included providing counsel to community-based organizations, including legal advice and capacity building support to nonprofit affordable and supportive housing providers, and affirmatively enforcing laws to ensure an adequate supply of affordable housing and protections against displacement in the region.
 With two Public Counsel colleagues, she was a fellow in the 2017 class of the Sargent Shriver National Center on Poverty Law’s Racial Justice Training Institute, a national leadership program that equips anti-poverty advocates to address the role that racism plays in causing and perpetuating poverty.

 Nisha started her career as a staff attorney, and later, deputy litigation director, with Southern California Housing Rights Center.
 There, Nisha represented tenants and homeowners in challenging discriminatory practices on the basis of race, national origin, familial status, sexual orientation, disability, and other protected characteristics in federal and state courts.